 Erected 1981 by the Brown County Historical Society.

 Other nearby markers.
-Veterans Memorial (approx. half a mile away); a different marker also named Veterans Memorial (approx. 1.1 miles away); Jonathan Brown and the Shetek Trail (approx. 2.2 miles away); Cobden (approx. 6˝ miles away); The Attack on the Brown Family (approx. 7.3 miles away); Leavenworth (approx. 8.2 miles away); Jackson Crossing (approx. 8˝ miles away); Evan (approx. 9.8 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Veterans Memorial (approx. half a mile away); a different marker also named Veterans Memorial (approx. 1.1 miles away); Jonathan Brown and the Shetek Trail (approx. 2.2 miles away); Cobden (approx. 6˝ miles away); The Attack on the Brown Family (approx. 7.3 miles away); Leavenworth (approx. 8.2 miles away); Sanborn, Minnesota Veterans Memorial (approx. 8.4 miles away); Jackson Crossing (approx. 8˝ miles away).
 Touch for a list and map of all markers in Springfield.

 Also see . . .

 1. City of Springfield, Minnesota.
 (Submitted on August 11, 2013.)

 2. Springfield, Minnesota.
 Wikipedia entry.
 "The town was often mentioned on Little House on the Prairie as the town to which Charles Ingalls would frequently go for his 'business travels.'"
 (Submitted on August 11, 2013.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 11, 2013, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 800 times since then and 117 times this year.
 Photos: 1, 2, 3, 4. submitted on August 11, 2013, by Keith L of Wisconsin Rapids, Wisconsin.